-The 2013 and 2010 Ohio Valley Conference Coach of the Year and the 2009 Tennessee Baseball Coaches Association Coach of the Year, Matt Bragga recently finished his 10th season at the helm of the Tennessee Tech baseball team, leading the 2013 Golden Eagles to their third OVC championship season in the past five years.
+The 2010, 2013 and 2017 Ohio Valley Conference Coach of the Year and the 2009 and 2013 Tennessee Baseball Coaches Association Coach of the Year, Matt Bragga completed his 14th season at the helm of Tennessee Tech baseball.

-Off the field, the 2013 team excelled as well, as they set a program record for team G.P.A.
+Off the field, the 2013 team excelled as well, as they set a program record for team GPA.
 They finished the fall semester with a 3.177 mark and bettered that in the spring with 3.215.
-Twenty-six out of 35 team members had a 3.0 G.P.A. or higher this spring.
-This is the fifth year out of the past six where a new team G.P.A. record was set and then broken the next school year.
+Twenty-six out of 35 student-athletes posted a 3.0 GPA or higher that spring.
+It represented the fifth year out of the past six where a new team GPA record was set and then broken the next school year.

 In 2012, one of Bragga’s former student-athletes, Stephen Pryor, reached the Major Leagues with the Seattle Mariners.
 Pryor had been a fifth round pick of the Seattle Mariners in 2010 and flashed a 100 mph fastball in his MLB debut against the Chicago White Sox in June of 2012.

-In 2010 the Golden Eagles finished the season winning 15 of their last 16 conference games to win the Ohio Valley Conference regular season championship, their second title in as many years.
+In 2010 the Golden Eagles finished the season winning 15 of their last 16 conference games to win the OVC regular season championship, their second title in as many years.
 The team was also voted the league's Sportsmanship Award winner.

-Beyond being ranked 29th nationally in batting average (.332) and 12th in strikeouts per nine innings (8.7), the team also boasted the second highest team G.P.A. in its history, garnering a 2.915.
-The 2010 club also set a program record for Major League Baseball draft picks in a season when four Golden Eagles heard their names called in the MLB Draft.
-Right handed flame thrower Stephen Pryor went to the Seattle Mariners in the fifth round, all-time home run king A.J.
-Kirby-Jones went to the Oakland A’s in the ninth round, all-time hits leader Chad Oberacker went to the St. Louis Cardinals in the 19th round, and power left handed pitcher Adam Liberatore was chosen by the Tampa Bay Rays in the 21st round.
-All four of these young men are still playing as Pryor is in the big leagues with the Mariners, Liberatore in Triple A with the Rays, Oberacker in Double A with the A’s, and Kirby-Jones in Double A with the Padres.
+Beyond being ranked 29th nationally in batting average (.332) and 12th in strikeouts per nine innings (8.7), the team also boasted the second highest team GPA in its history, garnering a 2.915.
+The 2010 club also set a program mark for MLB draft picks in a season when four Golden Eagles heard their names called in the draft.
+Right-handed flamethrower Stephen Pryor went to the Seattle Mariners in the fifth round, all-time home run king A.J.
+Kirby-Jones went to the Oakland A’s in the ninth round, all-time hits leader Chad Oberacker went to the St. Louis Cardinals in the 19th round, and left handed power pitcher Adam Liberatore was chosen by the Tampa Bay Rays in the 21st round.

 In 2009, the Golden Eagles made a thrilling run to sweep the Ohio Valley Conference baseball tournament and eliminate No. 14 Alabama from the NCAA regionals, setting the standard for what proved to be an epic 2010 season.
 They finished the 2009 season with a 31-24-1 record, marking the first back-to-back 30-win seasons in Tech history.
 The Golden Eagles swept the OVC tournament, going 4-0, including back-to-back extra-inning victories over Jacksonville State to clinch the OVC title.

 They went on to the NCAA regional in Clemson, S.C., where they eliminated No. 14 Alabama before being eliminated by eventual regional-champion Clemson.
-The Golden Eagles had two all-conference team members, six all-tournament team members, and the OVC tournament MVP in A.J.
+The Golden Eagles had two All-OVC team members, six All-Tournament team members, and the OVC Tournament MVP in A.J.
 Kirby-Jones.
-Alex Henry was also named to the all-regional team at the Clemson Regional.
-Following the 2009 season, pitcher Ryan Dennick was drafted by Major League Baseball’s Kansas City Royals.
+Alex Henry was also named to the All-Regional team at the Clemson Regional.
+Following the 2009 season, pitcher Ryan Dennick was drafted by the Kansas City Royals.

 Taking over the head coaching reins in January 2004, Bragga has shown the dedication needed to win multiple OVC championships, and his players exhibit that same down-to-earth determination, day-in and day-out.
 His plan has brought about marked improvements in the team’s on-field performance, academic performance, alumni support and program facilities.

-On the field, Bragga’s silent resolve has taken the program from a 13-42 record in his first full year in 2005, improving 5.5 games in 2006 with a record of 18-36, making an eight game improvement in 2007 with a record of 26-28, and another seven game improvement in 2008 as the Golden Eagles went 35-23-1, leading to the OVC championship and an NCAA Regional berth in 2009 and two more OVC Championships in 2010 and 2013.
+On the field, Bragga’s silent resolve has taken the program from a 13-42 record in his first full year in 2005, improving 5.5 games in 2006 with a record of 18-36, making an eight game improvement in 2007 with a record of 26-28, and another seven game improvement in 2008 as the Golden Eagles went 35-23-1, leading to the OVC championship and an NCAA Regional berth in 2009 and more OVC Championships in 2010, 2013 and winning multiple titles in 2017.
 With success on the recruiting trails, Bragga continues to take the baseball program to a new level.

 Before taking the head coaching position at Tech, Bragga spent three and a half years as an assistant coach at Birmingham Southern College under head coach Brian Shoop from July 2000 to December 2003.
 He spent the majority of his time at BSC working as the hitting and outfielder coach as well as recruiting for the Panthers.
 Under Bragga’s direction, BSC hitters batted a combined .316 during the 2002 and 2003 seasons.